Hands-on workshop · online & on-site

 Running a private workshop for your engineering organisation?
 We'll adapt the full curriculum to your stack, tooling, and codebase — and deliver it as a single intensive day, online or on-site.

 Whether you're rolling out AI tooling across a team for the first time, or you want to level up engineers who are already experimenting with Claude Code, the business workshop gives everyone the same shared vocabulary, the same reliable workflow, and working setups they can commit before the session ends.
+And it isn't only for engineers — we've run it with mixed technical and non-technical groups, and it works: the AI does the typing, and everyone learns to direct it.

 Get in touch to discuss dates, group size, and format.
 Pricing is on request.